 This introduction sets the stage for customizing ribbons with XML.
 The technology for doing so is called RibbonX (again, "X" for XML), but it is all about writing XML code.
 This technology isn't for everyone, but after some practice, it really isn't very difficult.
-The best way to get started-by far-is to download a free utility called CustomUI Editor for Microsoft Office 2010.
-As of this writing, it is available at http://openxmldeveloper.org/articles/CustomUIeditor.aspx.
-(Look for the attachments link.)
+The best way to get started-by far-is to download a free utility called Custom UI Editor for Microsoft Office.
+(You can find it by searching the Web for the utility's name.)
 The RibbonX technology involves writing and modifying XML code in the files you see in Figure 16.2.
-The CustomUI Editor helps immeasurably to make sure it is all done correctly.
-When you open the CustomUI editor, all you see is what appears in Figure 16.3.
+The Custom UI Editor helps immeasurably to make sure it is all done correctly.
+When you open the Custom UI editor, all you see is what appears in Figure 16.3.
 However, once you open an Excel file in it, you can start typing XML code.
 Note the five buttons in the editor.

 - The first two are the usual Open and Save buttons. - The third button is for inserting an image (for icons) and will be discussed later. - The fourth button is for checking the syntax of your XML.
 If you click this button and your XML has any errors, you will see what they are. - The last button is for inserting "callbacks."
-I won't discuss this one because there is another way to do the same thing.
+I won't discuss this button because there is another way to do the same thing.